SoftingIndustrial/edgeConfiguratorAPI-Siemens/README.md

-# edge-configurator-manual
+# edge-configurator-siemens-manual

-edge-configurator documentation repository.
+edge-configurator-siemens documentation repository.
 Shall be mirrored to a public Github repository.

 Ensure that any credentials or sensitive information shall be omitted.